Review: Law Revue - PULP JURISDICTION - Honi Soit

 Yet even given this, the show left us with the feeling that law students might not always be the criminally un-fun and needlessly esoteric bunch they come across as.
 In a revue that is notorious for its incisive political and legal satire, the show managed to intelligently find the folly in events familiar to law and non-law alike, impressively featuring only a single Trump impersonation — and an actually funny one at that — in revue freshman Joseph Singer.

 PULP Jurisdiction pulls frequently from its bench of clear vocal talent.
-And in the sense, it was like many law revues that have come before it.
+And in that sense, it was like many law revues that have come before it.
 That will just always be a natural consequence of handing insecure overachievers a mic and giving them another sphere to dominate over their peers.
 What made this year’s production a particular stand out were the singing performances, guided by endlessly talented Singing Director Kiran Gupta (seriously, the boy can sing!), whose trade-war-with-China inspired acapella rendition of ‘Hopelessly Devoted to You’ with Director Genevieve Couvret was an early highlight of the night.

 Catching an overwhelming affection for the formidable cast becomes hopelessly unavoidable when we are introduced to murderous Queen Elizabeth II (played by comic genius Coco Frolich) in Ariana Grande parody ‘One Less Sovereign Without You’.
-Michael Jackson and his army of left-footed zombies turned into gleefully over-charging corporate lawyers in ‘Bill Her’.
-And 90s heartthrobs became overly litigious defamation bad boys Ben Roberts-Smith, Peter Dutton, John Barilaro, Johnny Depp, and Christian Porter (brought to life by Lauren Lancaster, Beau Glass, Kiran Gupta, Ariana Haghighi, and Anna Simpson).
+Later, our favourite 90s heartthrobs became overly litigious defamation bad boys Ben Roberts-Smith, Peter Dutton, John Barilaro, Johnny Depp, and Christian Porter (brought to life by Lauren Lancaster, Beau Glass, Kiran Gupta, Ariana Haghighi, and Anna Simpson).
 These catchy and character-centred numbers really make you feel like you’re watching a revue that only this cast could pull off.
 Also, who knew the roar and rumblings of fascism within the world’s cold-war superpowers could be put to ‘Material Girl’ and ‘Cococabana’?

 You’d be hard-pressed to find any of the rough edges one ordinarily sees on an opening night.
 The exceptionally experienced revue executive – all of them women – put together a production of laughter without lull; the absence of filler sketches made it difficult to draw a snortless-breath.
-Audiences had attention pulled from the side-splitting passive aggression anger management session (starring Martha Barlow, Julia Saab, and Prudence Wilkens-Wheat) to the coronation of short king and His almost-Royal Highness Beau Glass.
+Audience’s attention was pulled from the side-splitting passive aggression anger management session (starring Martha Barlow, Julia Saab, and Prudence Wilkens-Wheat) to the coronation of short king and His almost-Royal Highness Beau Glass.

 Yes, there was a reliable collection of law-laden gags; a Michael Jackson-inspired zombie-hit ‘Bill Her’ parodied lawyers’ penchant for overcharging clients (led by Producer Dani Stephenson).
-Especially memorable was a sketch in which Dora the Explorer (also played by Stephenson) leads the audience in pro-death-penalty chants as Swiper stood trial for larceny.
+Especially memorable was a sketch in which Dora the Explorer (also played by Stephenson) led the audience in pro-death-penalty chants as Swiper stood trial for larceny.

 But what made this year’s revue particularly memorable was how it strayed from simply copying an old formula, drawing on fresh blood — the majority of the cast being first-timers — to deliver something new.
 This was most brilliantly evident in sketches like ‘Montage It’ (starring Prudence Wilkins-Wheat and Ella McCrindle) and characters like covid, cocaine, and coercive control Barbies (played by Eliza Crossley, Dani Stephensen, and Elizabeth Nutting respectively).